-The RapidM modems include the narrowband HF data modem waveforms which are in compliance with NATO STANAG 4481.
-This standard describes three data modem variants, viz. the S4481-PSK Serial Tone Mode (STM) providing a BPSK modulated waveform offering data rate of 300 bps coded, the S4481-FSK Single-Channel Two-Tone FSK Mode providing data rates from 50 bps to 600 bps and the S4481-FSK Multi-Channel (up to 16) Two-Tone FSK Mode providing date rates of 50 bps and 75 bps in a 3 kHz channel.
+The RapidM modems include the narrowband HF data modem waveforms, which are in compliance with NATO STANAG 4481.
+This standard describes three data modem variants, namely the S4481-PSK Serial Tone Mode (STM) providing a BPSK modulated waveform offering data rate of 300 bps coded, the S4481-FSK Single-Channel Two-Tone FSK Mode providing data rates from 50 bps to 600 bps, and the S4481-FSK Multi-Channel (up to 16) Two-Tone FSK Mode providing date rates of 50 bps and 75 bps in a 3 kHz channel.

 - Non-Autobaud capable STM waveform providing the BPSK modulated 300 bps coded data modem in a 3 kHz channel.
 The STM waveforms are recommended for backwards interoperability with NATO Broadcast and Ship-to-Shore (BRASS) systems used by Navies.

 - The STANAG 4481-PSK waveform is identical to the 300 bps long interleaver waveform of STANAG 4285, and is required for fulfilment of the minimum interoperability standard for NATO shore-to-ship communication.

 - STANAG 4481-FSK Single Channel is a synchronous FSK mode, which uses KG-84 encryption for communication.
 The 75 bps modes Hz are widely used.

 - The single tone PSK and FSK (Single Channel) waveforms are important for backwards interoperability with NATO BRASS systems used by Navies.

 - STANAG 4481-PSK can be seen as a STANAG 4285 sub-mode which adopts fixed 300 bps data rate and long interleaving.